typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 Relation types represent the relationships of other types in business domain model and define roles participants can **play** in a relations.

-Participants (or role-players) can be `entities`, `relations`, or `attributes`.
+Participants (or role players) can be `entities`, `relations`, or `attributes`.
 A `relation` type must specify at least one role.
 For example, `group-membership` is a `relation` type that defines `user-group` and `group-member` roles.
 The `user-group` role is to be played by a `user-group` entity whereas the `group-member` role is to be played by a `subject` type and all its subtypes entities.

-Roles allow a schema to enforce logical constraints on types of role-players.
+Roles allow a schema to enforce logical constraints on types of role players.
 For example, a `group-membership` relation cannot associate a `user` type entity with a `file` type entity.

 <div class="note">